jkassis/frogger/README.md

 ==========================
 The game animation system (GAS) animates objects for interactive media of all sorts including video games and other motion graphics.

 I intend to translate GAS into multiple languages as a learning exercise.
-Right now, only GoLang is provided.
+Right now, I only provide GoLang.

 I would not recommend GAS herein for production.
 Nevertheless, this repo can serve as a good place to start and extend.
 Custom animation systems can often do more with less, so you might want to experiment.